2023-IBM-Accelerate-SW-Track/to_do_list_week6/README.md

 ### Optional - Integration with Cloudant

+*Note for this section you'll need an IBM Cloud account, so this might be something to try in later weeks when you will provision IBM Cloud accounts*

 #### Create a Cloudant DB

 1. Log in to IBM Cloud with your free/trial account.